coindork/erikcason.com/index.md

 layout: default
 title: Erik Cason
 ---
+Hi, I'm Erik Cason.

 I write in public as a way of thinking.

 This site is a personal philosophical terrain — a place for unfinished ideas, long-running inquiries, spoken work, and the occasional crystallization into essays, talks, or books.

+My big shtick is that...

 # Bitcoin is the first non-violent exit from state power.